A tummy tuck can get rid of excess skin and firm up your abdomen, but there are risk factors to consider.

 Risk factors to consider

 Some patients have a higher risk of complication.
-If you are a smoker, diabetic or malnourished, you have a higher risk of complications with tummy tuck surgery.
+If you’re a smoker, diabetic or malnourished, you have a higher risk of complications with tummy tuck surgery.
 These include breathing problems, reactions to medicines, infection, blood clots and bleeding.

-But, according to Dr. Wong, tummy tucks are safer than ever, thanks to new techniques in muscle reconstruction and post-surgery care.
+But, according to Wong, tummy tucks are safer than ever, thanks to new techniques in muscle reconstruction and postsurgical care.

-“We are trying to limit or eliminate the use of drains after surgery, and new pain catheters can be inserted right at the muscle to significantly reduce pain, which decreases dependence on pain medications,” he said.
+“We are trying to limit or eliminate the use of drains after surgery, and new pain catheters can be inserted right at the muscle to significantly reduce pain, which decreases dependence on pain medications,” Wong explains.
 “It’s usually not the surgery that causes complications; it’s the anesthesia, and that is also improving.”

 What to expect

 After surgery, your abdomen is wrapped with bandages to minimize swelling and support the muscles.
 Your doctor will provide you with medications and instructions on caring for your wound.
-Expect pain and discomfort for several days; you will need to rest with your legs and hips bent to reduce the pressure on your abdomen.
+Expect pain and discomfort for several days after the procedure.
+You will need to rest with your legs and hips bent to reduce the pressure on your abdomen.
 While you can return to work in two to four weeks, avoid strenuous activity for four to six weeks.

 Most patients undergo tummy tucks expecting a change in size.
-“You won’t go from a size 14 to a size 2,” Dr. Wong said, “but two dress sizes and at least five or six inches in the waist is very reasonable to expect.”
+“You won’t go from a size 14 to a size 2, but two dress sizes and at least five or six inches in the waist is very reasonable to expect,” Wong adds.

 Looking for a board-certified plastic surgeon that can advise you on your tummy tuck?
 If you are local to Southern California, schedule an appointment with one of the experts at Keck Medicine of USC by calling (800) USC-CARE (800-872-2273) or visiting www.keckmedicine.org/request-an-appointment.